Do I Need IRB?

 Am I conducting research that requires IRB review?

 The IRB reviews and approves protocols for research involving humans and ensures that appropriate steps are taken to protect their rights and welfare.
-FAU's IRB is comprised of faculty members representing a variety of backgrounds, training and experience, as well as community members who have no formal connection with the University.
+Florida Atlantic's IRB is comprised of faculty members representing a variety of backgrounds, training and experience, as well as community members who have no formal connection with the University.

 Many researchers wonder if their research requires IRB review.
 If the project meets the following federal definitions, then the project should be submitted to the IRB.